prakashsuryamamidi/Book-My-Show/README.md

 # 🚀 **DevOps Project: Book My Show App Deployment**

-WWelcome to the **Book My Show App Deployment** project!
+WWelcomee to the **Book My Show App Deployment** project!
 This project demonstrates how to deploy a **Book My Show-clone application** using modern DevOps tools and practices, following a **DevSecOps** approach.

 ---